ZarnackGroup/racoon_clip/docs/all_options.rst

 - **quality_filter_barcodes** (True/False): *default True*; Whether reads should be filtered for a minimum sequencing quality in the barcode sequence.

-- **minBaseQuality** (int): *default 10*; The minimum per base quality of the barcode region of each read.
+- **minBaseQuality** (int): *default 10*; The minimum per-base quality of the barcode region of each read.
 Reads below this threshold are filtered out.
 This only applies if quality_filter_barcodes is set to True.

 Adapters
 -----------------
 - **adapter_trimming** (True/False): *default True*; Whether adapter trimming should be performed.

-- **adapter_file** (path): *default /params.dir/adapters.fa*; A fasta file of adapters that should be trimmed.
+- **adapter_file** (path): *default /params.dir/adapters.fa*; A FASTA file of adapters that should be trimmed.
 The default file contains the Illumina Universal adapter, the Illumina Multiplexing adapter and 20 eCLIP adapters.

 - **adapter_cycles** (int): *default 1*; How many cycles of adapter trimming should be performed.
 We recommend using 1 for iCLIP and iCLIP2 data and 2 for eCLIP.

 Alignment to genome
 ---------------------------------

-- **gft** (path): .gft file of used genome annotation.
-Note, that the file needs to be unzipped.
-(Can be obtained for example from https://www.gencodegenes.org/human/.)
+- **gft** (path): .gft file of the used genome annotation.
+Note that the file needs to be unzipped.
+(Can be obtained for example, from https://www.gencodegenes.org/human/.)

-- **genome_fasta** : .fasta file of used genome annotation.
+- **genome_fasta** : .fasta file of the used genome annotation.
 Unzipped or bgzip files are supported.

 - **star_index** (path): *optional*; Path to a prebuilt STAR index directory.
 If provided, STAR will use this existing index instead of building a new one from genome_fasta and gtf.
 This can significantly speed up the alignment process for large genomes.
 If not specified or empty, STAR will build the index on-the-fly.

-parameters  passed to STAR:
+Parameters  passed to STAR:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 (Check the `STAR manual <https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf>`_ for a detailed description.)